 See nampiLLai‘s vyAkyAnam.

-- kAmuRRa kaiyaRavOdu – This is recited along with “nenjurugi EnguthiyAl” (crying out from the heart since your desires did not fructify).
+- kAmuRRa kaiyaRavOdu – This is recited along with “nenjurugi EngudhiyAl” (crying out from the heart since your desires did not fructify).
 Feeling distressed for not having the desires fulfilled.
-While both desires and distress for not having such desires fulfilled are not applicable for the sea, since herself who quotes the sea as an example for her state of mind has that, she assumes that the sea too has those aspects.
+While both desires and distress for not having such desires fulfilled are not applicable for the sea, since she, who quotes the sea as an example for her state of mind, has that, she assumes that the sea too has those aspects.

-- ellE – calling out – Since the state/behaviour of the sea looks similar to her own with respect to making noise night and day, parAnkusa nAyaki calls out the sea like she would call her (girl) friend – this is like friendship in jail (while two prisoners would share each other’s agony) [this samsAram (material realm) itself is like a prison]. thirumangai AzhwAr too says in periya thirumozhi 9.4.9 “Othamum nAnum uRangAthirunthEnE” (tides and I were not sleeping).
+- ellE – calling out – Since the state/behaviour of the sea looks similar to her own with respect to making noise night and day, parAnkusa nAyaki calls out the sea just like she would call her (girl) friend – this is like friendship in jail (when two prisoners would share each other’s agony) [this samsAram (material realm) itself is like a prison]. thirumangai AzhwAr too says in periya thirumozhi 9.4.9 “Odhamum nAnum uRangAdhirundhEnE” (tides and I were not sleeping).
 Alternatively, “ellE” can also be explained as “ennE!” as exclamation out of amazement.

 - irAp pagal nI muRRak kaN thuyilAy – in your case, we see no distinction between night (which is meant for sleeping) and day (which is meant for being awake).